gerter0/HOSPITAL-MANAGEMENT-SYSTEM/ADMIN_CONTROL_SERVER_GUIDE.md

 ## Overview

- a centralized management system for controlling patient and doctor accounts, managing credentials, and monitoring system-wide data.
+  centralized management system for controlling patient and doctor accounts, managing credentials, and monitoring system-wide data.
 It provides administrators with tools to:

 - View and manage all patient accounts
 - Reset user passwords